FastComments/fastcomments-docs/src/content/guides/api/items/comments-get.md

 [api-resource-header-start name = 'Comment'; route = 'GET /api/v1/comments'; costPerPageLoad = 30; api-resource-header-end]

-A `Comment` object represents a comment left by a user.

-The relationship between parent and child comments is defined via `parentId`;

 Comments must be fetched by-page.
 You can fetch comments for all pages at once, but use caution.

 [inline-code-attrs-start title = 'Comments cURL Example'; type = 'bash'; useDemoTenant = true; isFunctional = false; inline-code-attrs-end]